Why learn freestyle Snowboarding?

 Feeling is everything.
 Real satisfaction is intrinsic, very personal.
 You know it when you’ve greased a trick, like the feeling of a perfect drive in golf or a swish in basketball- moments that make sense of it all.
 This is what fuel people’s passion, addiction, stoke or whatever you want to call it…

 The satisfaction of being able to say you can do a 720 to people in the pub pales into insignificance against the feeling you get from an amazing moment.
-For example, a straight air with no grab when you are perfectly poised in the air, flying down the mountain can ‘beat’ a 540 in the park because guess what, it’s not about impressing judges.
-Your feeling is the judge.
+For example, a straight air with no grab when you are perfectly poised and silent in the air, flying down the mountain can ‘beat’ a 540 in the park because guess what, it’s not about impressing judges.
+Your own feeling is the judge.

 Specify one of the following when you book if you like but first think about building on any current skills you have: